Site Contents © 2020 Monsterwax

 After hearing about the Illuminati from John Todd in the late 1970s, and the Vatican plots from Alberto Rivera in 1979/early 1980s, Chick learned what The Craft had in store for America from Dr. Rebecca Brown in the mid 1980s.

 Dr. Brown eventually met and quickly married Daniel Yoder, a man who had a very colorful history of his own (and that's putting it mildly).
 She co-wrote a third book with Yoder but Chick decided not to publish it despite missing out on a sure-fire money maker (her earlier two books helped Chick Publications through some very difficult times following the Alberto controversy).
 Chick generously gave Brown the film for her earlier two books so she could continue to publish them with her new publisher, and the two parted as friends.
-She continues to be a successful author and speaker on Spiritual Warfare to this day.
+She continued to be a successful author and speaker on Spiritual Warfare until her death on June 23, 2020.

 (You can find out many more fascinating details about Rebecca Brown and Daniel Yoder in the conspiracy chapter in our book.)